fresheneesz/proto/README.md

 =========

 * 1.0.17 - Correcting distribution
-* 1.0.16 - optimizing instance creation
+* 1.0.16 - optimizing instance creation - made it about 3 times as fast!
+Now its one of the fastest inheritance libraries!
 * 1.0.15 - changing to using webpack to make UMD packages
 * 1.0.14 - fixing the name property so if there is no name, 'undefined' doesn't become the functions name
 * 1.0.13 - adding a 'parent' property on the returned proto class